JakeSteam/blog-personal/_posts/2025-09-17-japan-part-1-tokyo.md

   - Travel
   - Reviews
   - "Google Maps"
-maxheader: 2
+maxheader: 3
 ---

 I recently went to Japan for an unbelievably excellent 3-week holiday!
 Here's the first location visited, Tokyo's Asakusa, told via 37 Google Maps reviews (well, some are TripAdvisor).

 _Note: This is a series of posts, with Tokyo Part 1 (this article, 22nd-27th August), Takayama [Part 2](/japan-part-2-takayama/), Kyoto [Part 3](/japan-part-3-kyoto/), and Tokyo [Part 4](/japan-part-4-tokyo/)._

-## Day 1 (22nd August): Arrival & Asakusa
+## Day 1: Arrival & Asakusa

-We arrived in Tokyo at an impressively early 7am after a 14-hour flight, so our jetlag and exhaustion levels were immense!
+We arrived in Tokyo at an impressively early 7am after a 14-hour flight to 38° weather, so our jetlag and exhaustion levels were immense!

 Despite this, our wandering around Asakusa both before our hotel's check-in time, and then after a much-needed nap, resulted in **13,441 steps (5.84 miles)**.